MicrosoftDocs/azure-dev-docs/articles/ansible/key-vault-configure-secrets.md

 title: Use Azure Key Vault to store VM secrets with Ansible
 description: In this quickstart, learn how to store secrets in Azure Key Vault for VMs with Ansible.
-keywords: ansible, azure, devops, bash, playbook, virtual machine ms.topic: quickstart ms.service: ansible ms.date: 06/08/2021 ms.custom: devx-track-ansible
+keywords: ansible, azure, devops, bash, playbook, virtual machine ms.topic: tutorial ms.service: ansible ms.date: 06/08/2021 ms.custom: devx-track-ansible
 ---

-# Quickstart: Use Azure Key Vault to store VM secrets with Ansible
+# Tutorial: Use Azure Key Vault to store VM secrets with Ansible

 In this quickstart, you'll create and retrieve secrets from Azure key vault with Ansible.